 As mentioned earlier, there exists a number of studies comparing the TE of organic producers and conventional producers but few try to assess the influence of TE before adoption on the decision to convert to OF.
-Some studies suggest that organic farmers are more technically efficient compared to conventional farmers: e.g., Tzouvelekas, Pantzios and Fotopoulos (2001) applying stochastic frontier to data on olive-growers in Greece, and Oude Lansink, Pietola and Bäckman (2002) applying DEA on data from crop and livestock farms in Finland.
+Some studies suggest that organic farmers are more technically efficient compared to conventional farmers: e.g. Tzouvelekas et al. (2001) applying stochastic frontier to data on olive-growers in Greece, and Oude Lansink et al. (2002) applying DEA on data from crop and livestock farms in Finland.
 Other studies suggest the opposite: e.g. Serra and Goodwin (2009), using the local maximum likelihood method introduced by Kumbhakar et al. (2007), find that (Spanish) organic farms have efficiency levels that are below conventional farms.
+These authors argue that disparities between their results and results from other studies could be due to the difference in methodology.
+Similarly, Sipiläinen and Oude Lansink (2005), in an unpublished paper, find that organic dairy farms are less technically efficient than conventional farms in Finland, using stochastic frontier distance functions.
 Strictly speaking, the difference between average technical efficiencies between organic and conventional farmers cannot be interpreted to suggest that one group is more efficient than the other one since production frontiers are different for organic and conventional holdings.
 Differences in efficiency simply indicate that farms belonging to the group with the higher average TE operate closer to their production frontier than farms from the other group do to theirs.
-In a recent article Mayen, Balagtas, and Alexander (2010), using formal testing, reject the hypothesis that organic and conventional farms employ a single, homogeneous technology using data on US dairy farms.
+In a recent article Mayen et al. (2010), using formal testing, reject the hypothesis that organic and conventional farms employ a single, homogeneous technology using data on US dairy farms.
+They also find that organic dairy technology is 13% less productive than that used by conventional farms and find little difference in TE across the two groups.